Dalby Church: Excavations and renovations

 Since the late 19th century, the building has attracted the attention of several archaeologists.
 The first systematic excavation was done at the east end of the church by Oscar Montelius in 1891.
 The following year repairs were done to the western part of the north wall of the church, and in connection with this another excavation was done by Friedrich Seesselberg.
 Fifteen years later, a new archaeological examination was carried out, this time south of the church.
 Between 1919 and 1920 further examinations were made, including of the walls, for which some of the whitewash was removed.
 In 1936 repairs were again combined with examinations of the building by archaeologist Ragnar Blomqvist.
 The entrance was renovated in 1940–41, and in 1965 and 1966 extensive excavations were made west of the church.
-The facade was restored and at the same time the walls examined again in 1977, 1984 and 1987.
+The facade was restored and at the same time the walls examined again in 1977, 1984 and 1987.The church was renovated in 2023, and the baptismal font was placed near the pulpit.